Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Introduction

 \section{Introduction}

-Machine learning systems are nowadays being extensively adopted in computer security applications, such as network intrusion and malware detection, as they obtained remarkable performances even against the increasing complexity of modern attacks~\cite{AafDuYin13,LinNeuPla15,PenGatSarMol12}.
+Machine learning systems are nowadays being extensively adopted in computer security applications, such as network intrusion and malware detection, as they obtained remarkable performances even against the increasing complexity of modern attacks \cite{AafDuYin13,LinNeuPla15,PenGatSarMol12}.
 More recently, learning-based techniques based on static analysis proved to be especially effective at detecting Android malware, which constitutes one of the major threats in mobile security.
-In particular, these approaches showed great accuracy even when traditional code concealing techniques (such as static obfuscation) are employed~\cite{rieck14-drebin,chen16-asiaccs,demontis17-tdsc,scalas19-cose}.
+In particular, these approaches showed great accuracy even when traditional code concealing techniques (such as static obfuscation) are employed \cite{rieck14-drebin,chen16-asiaccs,demontis17-tdsc,scalas19-cose,mariconti-ndss17,Chen2021}.

 Despite the successful results reported by such approaches, the problem of detecting malware created to fool learning-based systems is still far from being solved.
-The robustness of machine-learning models is challenged by the creation of the so-called \emph{adversarial examples}, \ie, malicious files that receive fine-grained modifications oriented to deceive the learning-based algorithms~\cite{biggio18-pr,biggio13-ecml,szegedy14-iclr,goodfellow15-iclr}.
-In particular, recent work concerning Android malware demonstrated that specific changes to the contents of malicious Android applications might suffice to change their classification (\eg, from malicious to benign)~\cite{demontis17-tdsc,calleja18}.
+The robustness of machine-learning models is challenged by the creation of the so-called \emph{adversarial examples}, \ie, malicious files that receive fine-grained modifications oriented to deceive the learning-based algorithms \cite{biggio18-pr,biggio13-ecml,szegedy14-iclr,goodfellow15-iclr}.
+In particular, recent work concerning Android malware demonstrated that specific changes to the contents of malicious Android applications might suffice to change their classification (\eg, from malicious to benign) \cite{demontis17-tdsc,calleja18}, even though the real-word feasibility of these operations should be carefully evaluated \cite{pierazzi2020intriguing, cara2020feasibility}.
 The main characteristic of these attacks is their \emph{sparsity}, meaning that they enforce only a few changes to the whole feature set to be effective.
 Such changes may be represented by, \eg, the injection of unused permissions or parts of unreachable/unused executable code.
-For example, adding a component that is loaded when the application is started (through a keyword called \texttt{LAUNCHER}) can significantly influence the classifier's decision~\cite{melis2018explaining}.
+For example, adding a component that is loaded when the application is started (through a keyword called \texttt{LAUNCHER}) can significantly influence the classifier's decision \cite{melis2018explaining}.